Generations Growing in Faith

 June 8, 2025

 Dates are subject to change.
-Please call the parish office to confirm date and register for Baptism Prep.
-All Baptismal Preparation classes are held in Church.
+Please call or email Julie Vaughn or Laura Hueneman to confirm the Baptismal Preparation date and to register for the Baptismal Prearation Class.
+All Baptismal Preparation classes are held at St. Dominic Church.
 The class begins after 9:30 a.m. mass (around 10:30 p.m.)